Candidate Meet and Greet statements: School Board Pos. 5 — Hunnewell and Katims - Lynnwood Today

 When I joined the Edmond School District in 1999 there was a real sense of urgency about student learning.
 Our outcomes reflected excellence.
 Since then our sense of urgency has transformed into a sense of complacency, and we have not kept pace.

 An example of that is the graduation rate.
-When you look at the 2002 Edmonds graduation rate, it was about 7 percent; now it’s about 88 percent.
+When you look at the 2002 Edmonds graduation rate, it was about 78%; now it’s about 88%.
 But when you look at the Everett District, which has very similar demographics to ours, in 2002 it was 72%, but now it’s more than 95%.

 So what’s the difference?
 Everett set measurable goals, allocated resources to meet those goals, and the payoff is clear.
 Edmonds needs to do the same.
 We need measurable goals to set up an accountability system that will create a way to make intentional budget decisions that are not being made in a vacuum and don’t end up with deficits, and that will create a direction and focus and a renewed sense of urgency.